 Sustainability in the investment process is achieved through the consistent integration of ESG criteria.
-In addition to economic factors, these also include traditional criteria such as profitability, liquidity and security, but also environmental and social factors and responsible corporate governance, which are all integrated into the investment processes.
+In addition to economic factors including traditional criteria such as profitability, liquidity and security, environmental and social factors are integrated into the investment process, as is responsible corporate governance.